juha-toiv/juha-toiv.github.io/projects.markdown

 <a href="https://github.com/juha-toiv/create-random-points-density"><img src="https://gh-card.dev/repos/juha-toiv/create-random-points-density.svg"></a>
 <br>
-* A script for ArcGIS Pro for creating random points within a polygon feature layer according to density
+* A script for ArcGIS Pro for creating random points within a polygon feature layer based on density
 * User can specify the areal unit and number of points
 * The number of points within each polygon feature in a feature layer is calculated according to point density set by user
 <br>